Victoria Díez Bustos de Molina: Beatification

 The beatification process opened on 24 May 1962 in an informative process that later closed not long after sometime in May 1963; she was titled as a Servant of God on 24 May 1962 under Pope John XXIII when the cause started and the Congregation for the Causes of Saints validated the process on 11 March 1988 in Rome.
-The C.C.S. received the Positio in 1989 and theologians received it and approved it on 16 March 1993 as did the C.C.S. on 1 June 1993.
+The Congregation received the positio in 1989 and theologians received it and approved it on 16 March 1993 as did the Congregation on 1 June 1993.
 Pope John Paul II confirmed on 6 July 1993 that she was killed in hatred of her faith and later beatified her on 10 October 1993.
-The current postulator for the cause is Dr. Encarnación González Rodríguez.
+The postulator for the cause is Encarnación González Rodríguez.